kampeeprk/Restaurant_SQL/README.md

-# Create database for my own restaurant
+# Create database for the restaurant

 ## Requirement
 Create a database that can be shown on the restaurant's dashboard in order to track the performance of the restaurant, including